Skip to content

 What is an employment relationship?

-An employment relationship is established when the employee and the employer agree that the employee will work for the employer and will be paid wages for the work.
+An employment relationship is established when an employee and an employer agree that the employee will work for the employer, who will pay wages for the work.

 There are different types of employment relationships: permanent, full time, fixed term and part time, for example.
 The type of your employment relationship affects your working time and holidays, among other aspects.
 It also affects what happens if you become ill.